negash/V2_Flight_Comparison/README.md

 The system uses **LangChain** with **structured output schemas** to extract flight parameters from natural-language queries.

-LangChain is intentionally used as a **thin abstraction layer** :
+LangChain is used as a **abstraction layer** :

 - Runnable execution
-- JSON-only, schema-validated output
+- JSON, schema-validated output
-- No agent loops or hidden control flow

 **Amadeus Flight Search**